langenhagen/explore-with-dmenu/README.md

 ## Contributing
 Work on your stuff locally, branch, commit and modify to your heart's content.
-If there is anything you can extend, fix or improve, please do so!
+If there is anything you can extend, fix or improve, please get in touch!
 Happy coding!